-A company’s budget is an internal planning document that is prepared for a specific time period, such as a month, quarter, or year, and states its anticipated revenue (income) and expenses for that time period.
+A company’s budget is an internal planning document that is prepared for a specific time period, such as a month, quarter, or year.
+The budget states its anticipated revenue and expenses for that time period.
 Companies have different types of budgets, but the main budget is called a master budget, which is comprised of two parts: the operating budget and the financial budget.

-The operating budget states the company’s revenues (income) and expenses from the income statement.
-The financial budget states the company’s cash receipts and cash disbursements from the previous time period’s Statement of Cash Flows.
+The operating budget states the company’s revenues and expenses from the income statement.
+The financial budget states the company’s cash receipts and cash disbursements from the previous time period’s statement of cash flows.
 Cash receipts are what your company takes in from customers, including receipts from credit sales.
 Cash disbursements are what your company pays out to vendors.

-For example, let’s say a small business sells only one product called a widget.
-If the manager of the company is developing a static budget for the next year, they would look at last year’s sales of widgets and add an amount to last year’s sales.
-Then they would insert the combined amount into the line item “Sales” on their static budget for the next year.
-That procedure would be followed for every line item on the company’s static budget for the coming year.
+For example, imagine that a small business sells only one product—call it a "widget."
+If the manager of the company is developing a static budget for the next year, they may look at last year’s sales of widgets and add 5% to that sales figure.
+Then, they would input that number into the "sales" line item on their static budget for the upcoming year.
+That procedure would be applied to every line item on the company’s static budget for the coming year.

 Issues with the Static Budget

-An obvious problem with the static budget is that it does not change as sales and costs change.
-This is a problem for most companies unless the company has stable revenue and expenses, such as a utility company.
-Utilities can use static budgets more effectively than most companies.
+An obvious problem with the static budget is its rigidity.
+It does not change as sales and costs change.
+Unless the company has extremely stable revenue and expenses (such as a utility company) then this rigidity can become problematic.

-For other companies with less stable sales and costs, if sales drop, the company can’t allocate more resources for improving sales.
-If sales go up, it can’t move resources from sales to another line item that is underperforming.
+For companies with less stable sales and costs, a static budget won't allow the company to allocate more resources toward improving sales if sales are lagging under expectations.
+Conversely, if sales are better than expected, the company can’t move resources from sales to another line item that is underperforming.

 The Flexible Budget

 A flexible budget allows management to recalculate revenue based on expenses and other factors as time passes during the budgetary period.
-It allows costs to be adjusted based on sales volume and gives management better financial control of the firm.
-Flexible budgets tend to be more accurate on an ongoing basis than static budgets.
-They are very useful as an evaluative tool at the end of the budgetary time period.
+This gives management better financial control of the firm.
+Flexible budgets also tend to be more accurate on an ongoing basis than static budgets, making them useful as an evaluative tool at the end of the budgetary period.

-Using Static and Flexible Budgets in Performance Evaluation
+Using a Combination of Static and Flexible Budgets

-Using static and flexible budgets together is a powerful tool in evaluating the budgetary performance of a company.
-A technique called variance analysis is used by accountants to compare static budgets and actual results and static and flexible budgets.
+Using static and flexible budgets together is a powerful tool in evaluating the performance of a company.
+A technique called variance analysis is used by accountants to compare static budgets and flexible budgets.
 Comparing the static budget at the beginning of the budgetary period and the flexible budget at the end of the budgetary period gives the manager the sales volume variance.